Rahmenordnung/project-M/README.md

 ## <a name="Technologies_Used"></a>Technologies Used

-1. "Bootsrap" used to allow the buttons work properly
+1. ["Bootsrap"](https://getbootstrap.com/) used to allow the buttons work properly and for the grid system and media queries.
-2. "Jquery"  is the most widely used JavaScript library use to aply javafunctions to html code.
+2. HTML/CSS
-3. "Font awesome" used to allow the footer icon to work properly
+3. The @keyframes rule specifies the animation code.
-4. The "Itch and Scratchy gazette" is built up uppon a "Code pen" newspaper template, and I updated the template to my needs and used some of their css, of course connecting it with my own css.
+4. ["Font awesome"](https://fontawesome.com/) used to allow the footer icon to work properly.
-5. Also the Slider and the Dropdown are adapted from different pages such as https://developer.mozilla.org/en-US/, https://www.w3schools.com/, https://codepen.io/
+5. The "Itch and Scratchy gazette" is built up uppon a "Code pen" newspaper template, and I updated the template to my needs and used some of their css, of course connecting it with my own css.
-6. HTML/CSS
+6. Also the Slider and the Dropdown are adapted from different pages such as ["MDN, Mozilla developer site"](https://developer.mozilla.org/en-US/) , ["W3schools"](https://www.w3schools.com/) , ["Codepen"](https://codepen.io/)

 ## <a name="Testing"></a> Testing